mcordova2255/territory-analytics/README.md

 ## 3. FRIS Coverage Operating Model

-A documented operating model designed to close the gap between CRM case approval and system implementation — built in response to a broken coverage workflow with no closed-loop verification, no escalation path, and no single source of record.
+A documented operating model designed to close the gap between CRM case approval and system implementation — built in response to a broken coverage workflow with no closed-loop verification, no escalation path and no single source of record.

 ### Delivered across the FRIS vertical
 | Metric | Result |